 R-v- Mirembe & Ors - Isleworth Crown Court

 Instructed as Lead Prosecution Counsel.
 The principal defendant, Wilson Mirembe, was running an organised criminal drug supply network from his prison cell.
 Operation Trident Gang Command carried out surveillance in Maidenhead.
 One vehicle was stopped which was found to be loaded with 8 kilos of ketamine, 8 kilos of mephedrone and eight kilos of methadrone-hydrochloride, also known as meow meow.
 More than £54,500 in cash was discovered.
 Sentenced to 9 years imprisonment.

 R –v- Cooke – Inner London Crown Court

 Prosecuted Attempt Murder case in which vulnerable elderly victim was stabbed several times in his own home, suffering serious injuries including a punctured lung.
 Pathologist and body mapping report on severity and causation of injuries.
-Defendant convicted of GBH with intent after trial and sentenced to 15 years imprisonment.
+Defendant convicted of GBH with intent after trial.
+Convicted and sentenced under dangerousness provisions in Criminal Justice Act 2003 and sentenced to 15 years imprisonment.

 R –v- Harwood – Blackfriars Crown Court.

 Instructed to Prosecute.
 The Defendant was represented by a Q.C.
 Victim sustained life changing injuries in a domestic related incident.
 Convicted and sentenced under dangerousness provisions in Criminal Justice Act 2003 to an equivalent sentence of 18 years imprisonment.